What Is Hometown Health Insurance?

 - Aftercare: “Aftercare” is a term used to describe any type of ongoing treatment, such as 12-step meetings like Alcoholics Anonymous (AA).
 When patients complete inpatient or outpatient treatment, an aftercare program can help them sustain their recovery.

 Does Hometown Health Insurance Cover Mental Health Treatment?

-Which Rehab Centers Take Hometown Health Insurance?
+Which Addiction Rehab Centers Take Hometown Health Insurance?

 American Addiction Centers (AAC) is in-network with Hometown Health and has rehab centers across the U.S., including in Nevada.
 Desert Hope Treatment Center is in a residential area of Las Vegas and provides individualized treatment plans to meet patients’ varying needs.
 You can use our directory to explore top-rated rehab center destinations in Nevada and out of state.
-You can narrow your search by filtering by treatment type, location, and accepted insurances to find a list of facilities and programs that may work for you.
+You can narrow your search by filtering by treatment type, location, and accepted insurance to find a list of facilities and programs that may work for you.